prinzstani/CookieBot/FAQ.md

 * Step 2: get 100 antimatter condensers, develop the dragon with kitten aura, get the season switcher: this takes about 3 days
 * Step 3: complete christmas, easter, valentine, and halloween: about 2 days
 * Step 4: with five permanent slots: get 1000 ascends; until then continue with step 5: about 2 days
-* Step 5: get all "bake xx cookies" achievements & all building achievements: about one month (???)
+* Step 5: get all "bake xx cookies" achievements & all building achievements: see below
+    - Step 5a: get all "bake xx cookies" achievements until 100 undecillion: about two weeks
+    - Step 5b: get "bake 100 duodecillion cookies" achievements: about one month
+    - Step 5b: get "bake 1 tredecillion cookies" achievements: about one month (???)
+    - Step 5c: get "bake 100 tredecillion cookies" achievements: about one month (???)
+    - Step 5d: get "bake 1 quattuordecillion cookies" achievements: about one month (???)
+    - Step 5e: get "bake 100 quattuordecillion cookies" achievements: about one month (???)
+    - Step 5f: get "bake 1 quindecillion cookies" achievements: about one month (???)
 * Step 6: get all shadow achievements and all the remaining achievements: about one month (???)
 * Step 7: get all the level 10 buildings: about two years (???)
 * Step 8: get the golden sugar lump: about three more years (???)